 Our fourth cohort saw 149 participants complete the summer residential across three colleges in Oxford, as we gained a third host partner in Jesus college.

-In 2020 we are excited to be expanding beyond Oxford, and working with St Catharine's college Cambridge to host participants from North Yorkshire.
+In 2020, we expanded beyond Oxford, working with St Catharine's college Cambridge to host participants from North Yorkshire on our virtual summer programme.

 Send us your details.
 We’ll sign you up to our newsletter and keep you up to date with the latest Universify news.